 - Provide the following improvements for the Matthew Henson Trail crossing of Veirs Mill Road, as illustrated in Figure 16:

 - o Provide a protected crossing that eliminates conflicts and has a high rate of compliance.
 A first step is a full traffic signal or similar device, but additional enforcement such as red-light cameras may be needed.
 This is the highest priority protected crossing recommended by this master plan.

 - o Relocate the existing high-visibility crosswalk to provide a direct connection across Veirs Mill Road to reduce crossing distance and reduce delay for motorists.

-- Introduce additional pedestrian-scale lighting to improve visibility at the crosswalk and within the median refuge island.
+- o Introduce additional pedestrian-scale lighting to improve visibility at the crosswalk and within the median refuge island.

-- In the long-term, provide a grade-separated crossing of Veirs Mill Road for users of the Matthew Henson Trail and preserve a protected at-grade crossing.
+- In the short term, provide a pedestrian and bicycle overpass of Veirs Mill Road for users of the Matthew Henson Trail.
+Independent of the provision of an overpass, safe at-grade crossing opportunities of Veirs Mill Road must also be provided in this vicinity.

 - Introduce additional protected crossings at the following locations that eliminate conflicts and have high rates of compliance.
 The first recommended step is a traffic control device, including a full traffic signal, hybrid pedestrian beacon or similar device, but other changes such as red-light enforcement may be needed.
 These locations are listed in order of priority, following the Matthew Henson Trail crossing.
 Alternatives to the following locations can be considered if conditions change, but the distance between protected crossings should be a reasonable walking distance (e.g. 400 to 1,000 feet).

 - o Veirs Mill Road and Andrew Street.

-- Veirs Mill Road and Norris Drive.
+- o Veirs Mill Road and Norris Drive.

 - o Veirs Mill Road and Arbutus Avenue.

 - o Veirs Mill Road and Galt Avenue.

-- o Veirs Mill Road and Bushev Drive.
+- o Veirs Mill Road and Bushey Drive.

 - o Veirs Mill Road and Pendleton Drive.

 - o Twinbrook Parkway and Halpine Road.

 - o Twinbrook Parkway and Vandegrift Avenue.

 - o Veirs Mill Road and Havard Street.